thindil/nimalyzer/doc/configuration.rst

 executed (working directory).
 The moment from which the output will be saved to the file depends on the position of this setting in the configuration file.
 If you don't want to save any configuration related output, you can put it at the end of the file.
+If there is the word *new* before the path to the file, the content of the file will be removed before start logging.
+Otherwise, the logging messages will be added at the end of the file.
 ::
-    output nimalyzer.log
+    output new nimalyzer.log

 Fix rule command
 ----------------